-Pelvic pain and incontinence are common conditions that can happen at any stage of life, and you don’t have to suffer in silence.
-Don’t ignore your pelvic floor or symptoms of pain, especially when you are trying to stay healthy and grow another human.
+Pregnancy is a beautiful thing, but it can also take a toll on a woman’s body.
+Many women experience discomfort, and sometimes pain, during pregnancy due to the pressure a growing baby puts on your bladder, back, hips, pelvis, and pelvic floor.
+Pelvic pain and incontinence are common conditions that can happen at any stage of life but it’s not normal, and you don’t have to suffer in silence.
+Don’t ignore your pelvic floor pain with pregnancy, especially when you are trying to stay healthy and protect another human.

 You may experience pelvic pain at different stages of pregnancy or due to different conditions: